GuilhermeCaeiro/guilhermecaeiro_zescape/README.md

 Obs.
 1: Please note that this game has no relation with other games using "ZEscape" as their name.
 Also, I don't make any claims over that title.

 Obs.
-2: The code (variables and function's names, comments and etc) and the text present in the website are written in Portuguese (pt-BR).
+2: The code (variables and function's names, comments and etc) and the text present in the website are written in a mix of Portuguese (pt-BR) and English.